devdemystified/intro-art-of-programming/lessons/05-game-play/README.md

 The "and" operator, `&&`, joins together the result of two boolean expressions.
 It returns `true` if both of its arguments are `true`.
 Related operator "or", `||` is two "pipe" characters (shift + backslash on the keyboard).

-### The general case
+## Loop to solve the general case
-The "general" case means the solution that can handle all the various combinations: three rows, three columns, two diagonals.
+The "general" case means considering all the various combinations: three rows, three columns, two diagonals.
 We're going to keep the code short by using a loop.

 Let's start by refactoring what we have already:
 `ttt.js`